oleiade/reflections/README.md

 ##### Items

 *Items* returns the structure's field name to values map.
+You can whether provide *Items* a structure or a pointer to structure as first argument.

 ```go
     s := MyStruct {